OpenMS/OpenMS/.github/spellcheck/README.md

 - `Exit` will close the program, progress will not be saved automatically!

 ## GitHub

 ### General
 Unknown words are searched automatically by using GitHub actions workflows, every time a new commit is pushed.
 If new words are found, the GitHub bot will open an issue or update an existing one on the respective fork or repository.
+To enable this feature, issues need to be activated in the repository before making changes.
 By default, the action only searches edited files.
 A full search can be initiated manually by clicking on `Actions` and `Spellcheck - Full Search` in the GitHub repository.
 Additionally, the correct branch needs to be selected.
+The issue is will be locked after each update to ensure, that only users with the correct permission are able to edit and process the files.

 ### Assigning Actions
 The open issue allows to directly assign actions to identified words.
 Using the checkboxes, words can be either replaced